A Letter from the Ashes

 That’s where I’ve been.
 Where I still am.

-Everything I’ve posted in recent years—on social media or elsewhere—has come from that space.
+Everything I’ve posted in recent years—on social media or elsewhere—has come from that place.
 The lashing out wasn’t about attention.
 The long paragraphs weren’t for pity.
 I’ve lived with daily flashbacks looping in my head, barely able to silence them.

 Yes, medication has helped.
 Prayer too.
 But none of it erased the deeply felt pain and exhaustion.

-Still… I’ve failed.
+Still, I failed.
 Repeatedly.

 I’ve made irrational decisions, taken foolish detours, and lost relationships I longed to keep.
 Why did I expect empathy from others for an experience I didn’t even understand myself?

 Even simple conversations became impossible.
+Understanding myself?
+Harder still.

 Honestly, if I were to sit in a church pew, I’d probably just cry and cry.
 And I’m not ready to be close to anyone in that space again, aligned with my personal beliefs or not.

 Still… something has changed.
-There’s evidence.
+And there’s evidence.

-Owning my past wrongs
+• Owning my past wrongs

-Quitting smoking (no nicotine or substitutes since November)
+• Quitting smoking (no nicotine or substitutes since November)

-Staying consistent with medication
+• Staying consistent with medication

-Losing significant weight
+• Losing significant weight

-Reconnecting with my body and cooking healthier meals
+• Reconnecting with my body and cooking healthier meals

-Working through intrusive thoughts
+• Working through intrusive thoughts

 Most people don’t realize how much my mind was suffering.
 The chaos wasn’t just emotional—it was neurological.

+The thoughts never stopped.
+They were racing, intrusive, loud.
 Some call it trauma.
 Others call it demons.
-Whatever it is—it hijacked my life.
+Whatever the name, it hijacked my life.

 Mental loops.
 Shame spirals.
 Flashbacks on repeat.

 What’s wrong with you?
 Why did you say that?
-Why didn’t you just… stop?
+Why didn’t you just stop?

 I couldn’t function.
-My relationships collapsed.
-My focus shattered.
+Relationships collapsed.
+Focus shattered.

-The breakthroughs haven’t come from therapists or sermons.
+My breakthroughs haven’t come from therapists or sermons.

 They’ve come from solitude.